provoke-vagueness/restq/README.rst

-We wanted to have a simple platform independent solution for managing the coordination and distribution of batched execution across our analysis platforms.  restq solved our wants to have a system that could:
+We wanted to have a simple platform independent solution for managing the coordination and distribution of batched execution across our analysis platforms.  restq solved our wants into a system that could:

  * segregate execution based on a category or type (realm),
  * manage priorities of job execution (ordered queues),